 450mg yohimbe bark extract (2%=9mg) once a day, at least an hour before activity.

-Note: Increases blood flow to penile tissue and improves libido.
+Note: Increases blood flow and improves libido.
 Lowers blood pressure.
 Sometimes prescribed for weight loss.
 The yohimbe hydrochloride version is by prescription only.
-See my Unbiased Review of Yohimbe and the followup article.

 Warning: Avoid if you have high blood pressure, any heart condition, kidney disease, pregnant women, or if you have a psychological disorder.
 Best to start with low doses to test tolerance.
 Can cause panic attacks, irritability, nausea, headaches, sweating, agitation, or high blood pressure.
 Do not take with drugs or alcohol.
 Can lead to extended erections.